Agent-0808/BA-Modding-Toolkit/README.md

 ```bash
 pip install -r requirements.txt
 ```
-If you encounter a `Failed building wheel` error in this step, please try using a slightly older version of Python, such as Python 3.13 or 3.12.
+If you encounter a `Failed building wheel` error in this step, it may be because PyPI has not provided a compatible version of UnityPy.
+Please try using a slightly older version of Python, such as Python 3.13 or 3.12.

 ### Run the Program
 ```bash